Cube-OS/cubeOS/docs/ecosystem/services/payload-services.rst

 This is a quick overview of the payload service written in Rust.

-The current guide for working with Rust within the Kubos SDK can be found :doc:`here <../../sdk-docs/sdk-rust>`.
+The current guide for working with Rust within the CubeOS SDK can be found :doc:`here <../../sdk-docs/sdk-rust>`.

 Libraries